qtrest/qtrest/README.md

 ## Advanced usage

 #### 1. DetailsView page
 Also, we have full support for StackView navigation by special 'details model' available in each your model, based on QSortFilterModel and using 'ID' field as filter.
-For example, we have ListView in one Stack element, and DrtailView in other stack element.
+For example, we have ListView in one Stack element, and DetailView in other stack element.
 We may fetch details info for one of elements and send this element into Details page, when we may use simple hack for display one element with detail info:
 ``` QML
 import QtQuick 2.6